munificent/craftinginterpreters/book/introduction.md

 In order to cram two full implementations inside one book without it turning into a doorstop, this text is lighter on theory than others.
 As we build each piece of the system, I will introduce the history and concepts behind it.
-I'll try to get you familiar with the lingo so that if you ever find yourself in a
+I'll try to get you familiar with the lingo so that if you ever find yourself at a
 <span name="party">cocktail party</span> full of PL (programming language)
 researchers, you'll fit in.